julyer/getting-and-cleaning-data-project/CodeBook.md

 * tBodyGyroJerk-std-y
 * tBodyGyroJerk-std-z

-Readings that don't end in XYZ would result in 2 features.
+Signals that don't end in XYZ would result in 2 features.
 For example *fBodyGyroJerkMag* would become:
 * fBodyGyroJerkMag-mean
 * fBodyGyroJerkMag-std

+**From the data collected in the original data set, the values for each feature column in the tidy dataset are the calculated *mean* of the set of readings for that feature for each subject performing each activity.**

 For more information on the feature selection and variable name changes, please see the README file.